‘Playboy’ Alum Sara Underwood Returns Home To The Woods From Hawaii While Rocking A Sexy Skintight Outfit

 Inside the little cabin, wood floors and a nice picture window gave the impression of more space than was probably actually on offer in this charming abode.

-From among Sara’s more than 9.2 million fans and followers, more than 38,400 admirers liked the post and more than 140 of those Instagram users wrote comments on the upload within an hour of when the share went live on the social media network.
-Many talked about how happy they were to see that Sara had returned to Washington from Hawaii while others mentioned the cabin in which the model and her partner live.
+From among Sara’s more than 9.2 million fans and followers, over 38,400 admirers liked the post and more than 140 of those Instagram users wrote comments on the upload within an hour of when the share went live on the social media network.
+Many talked about how happy they were to see that Sara had returned to Washington from Hawaii, while others mentioned the cabin in which the model and her partner live.

 To stay updated on Sara Underwood, follow her Instagram account.